WSU-CptS-322-Fall-2023/termproject-bookworms/Documents/DesignDocument.md

 ### 2.2.2 Controller

-Briefly explain the role of the controller.
-If your controller is decomposed into smaller subsystems (similar to the Smile App design we discussed in class), list each of those subsystems as subsections.

-For each subsystem:
- * Explain the role of the subsystem (component) and its responsibilities.
- * 	Provide a detailed description of the subsystem interface, i.e.,
-    * which other subsystems does it interact with?
-    * what are the interdependencies between them?

-**Note:** Some of your subsystems will interact with the Web clients (browsers).
-Make sure to include a detailed description of the routes your application will implement.
-For each route specify its “methods”, “URL path”, and “a description of the operation it implements”.
-You can use the following table template to list your route specifications.

-(***in iteration-1***) Brainstorm with your team members and identify all routes you need to implement for the completed application and explain each route briefly.
-If you included most of the major routes but you missed only a few, it maybe still acceptable.

 routes subsystem:
   - This subsystem primarily deals with routes related to the main functionality of the application, including managing books, reviews, and user interactions.